CERNDocumentServer/docs-cds-rdm/docs/index.md

+!!!
+Note

+    This documentation site is still a work in progress.
+We are in the process of completing the missing parts.

 CDS (CERN Document Server) is the **CERN Institutional Repository**.
 It preserves and disseminates CERN's research outputs — including **publications, software, datasets, departmental documents, and multimedia materials** — ensuring their long-term accessibility.